LukeShortCloud/simpler_things_extras/stre_gm_reference_sheet.md

         - If the Action succeeds, the character rolls `DIFFICULTY x d4` for damage.
             - If the Weapon is Vehicle sized, multiply the damage result by 10 to get the total damage.
 - Magic
-    - Works the same as any normal Skill check except it requires that a character has an Expertise in Magic to use it at all.
+    - Works the same as any normal Skill check except it requires that a character has an Boost in Magic to use it at all.

 ## Loot Table